FoalTS/foal/docs/comparison-with-other-frameworks.md

 ## Loopback

-[Loopback](https://loopback.io/) is one of the first *high-level* API framework that has been available in Node's ecosystem.
+[Loopback](https://loopback.io/) is probably the first *high-level* API framework that has been available in Node's ecosystem.
 Its first version was released in 2013.

 ### Version 3

+With its CLI and built-in components, Loopback allows you to quickly bootstrap and document an API by running only a few commands.
+The framework provides token-based authentication, an ACL system, an API explorer as well as adapters to connect to different data sources.

+If you are a fullstack developper and you need to quickly build an API that does not require customization and you do not want to spend time on the backend, then Loopack might be a good choice.
+Otherwise, if your API is more complex or if you want more freedom to build it, then you should take a look at Foal.

+FoalTS, in its own way, also provides the above features (auth, Swagger UI, ...) but its architecture is less opinionated.

+It defends the view that a framework should not introduce too much abstractions or do too much magic.
+If this might help to quickly bootstrap an API, complexity is a brake in the long term.
+At some point, we always need to customize the application, implement specialized things or use an 3rd-part library.
+This is difficult to do in constraining and opinionated architecture.
+Also abstraction and complexity, doc.

+In Foal, great importance is also given to the documentation.

 ### Version 4

 To do.
 Feel free to open an issue to share your experience!

+> Unlike Loopback 3, the new version supports GraphQL & TypeScript.

 ## AdonisJS